alphagov/govuk-design-system/src/components/file-upload/index.md

 Say ‘The selected file must use the template’.

-## Using the new improved File upload component
+## Using the improved File upload component

-- there's a new version
+In February 2025 as part of GOV.UK Frontend 5.9.0, we introduced changes to the File upload component that you can opt into.

+The improved component is intended to:

+- fix accessibility issues
+- improve the user experience
+- allow the text in the component to be translated

-We introduced a change to the file upload component in February 2025.
-We recommend service teams start using it to improve the experience for users.
+Although, we recommend service teams start using the improved component to improve the experience for users, it is a substantial visual change.
+To allow teams to migrate at their own pace, the improvements are behind a ‘feature flag’.

 {{ example({ group: "components", item: "file-upload", example: "enhanced", html: true, nunjucks: true, open: false, size: "m" }) }}

-These changes are behind a feature flag.

-- why there's a feature flag; clear improvement, avoidance of breaking things

-- what user needs to do

 ### Changes in the improved component

-There is now a visible drop zone to assist with dragging and dropping a file.
-The drop zone shows from the start, is bigger and more interactive.
+To make it easier for users to ‘drag and drop’ files, we’ve made the drop zone:

+- bigger
+- visible at all times
+- more visually responsive to user interactions

-We changed the button to be more consistent with the secondary [Button component]()
+We’ve also changed the ‘Choose file’ button to be more consistent with the secondary button in the [Button component](/components/button/).

-The text on the button and the message that no file was chosen can be changed.
+You can change the text on the button and the ‘no file chosen’ message.

-This version includes a fix for Dragon, the speech recognition tool.
-Previously Dragon could not activate the button with "click button" or similar commands.
-This works now, although it only works the first time due to being [gated by user activation](https://developer.mozilla.org/en-US/docs/Web/Security/User_activation).
-This is a security feature, therefore true for all file upload elements and cannot be fixed.
-If the component needs to be used more than once, this can be done when also doing something else in between like saying "mouse click".
+All the text in the component can now be translated to match the language the page is in when JavaScript is running.

+#### Improvements for assistive technology users

+Users of Dragon Naturally Speaking, a speech recognition tool, will now be able to activate the component by saying commands for interacting with [web page controls](https://www.nuance.com/products/help/dragon/dragon-for-pc/enx/professionalgroup/main/Content/Web/working_with_chrome.htm?Highlight=click%20button).
+This feature currently does not work with native file input from the browser.

+However, due to browser security features this will only work in the first instance.
+If the component needs to be used more than once, users will need to rely on [mouse commands](https://www.nuance.com/products/help/dragon/dragon-for-pc/enx/professionalgroup/main/Content/CommandandControl/using_your_mouse.htm) or [keyboard commands](https://www.nuance.com/products/help/dragon/dragon-for-pc/enx/professionalgroup/main/Content/CommandandControl/using_your_keyboard.htm), just as they would with the native file input.

 ## Research on this component

-An accessibility audit has shown some users have encountered a problem when using file upload.
+An accessibility audit has shown some users have encountered a problem when using File upload.

 ### Known issues and gaps

-The file upload component does not show a visual target area when dragging and dropping a file.
-The component inherits and uses the browser's default behaviour.
+The File upload component does not show a visual target area when dragging and dropping a file.
+The component inherits and uses the browser’s default behaviour.
 More detail on the findings can be found in the [GitHub issue: ‘Upload file component has no visual target area when dragging and dropping a file’](https://github.com/alphagov/govuk-frontend/issues/3685).

-We revisited this issue in February 2025 and have published a [custom file upload component](#using-the-new-file-upload-component) to improve the accessibility of the component.
-You have the option to use this, we're confident the new component is an improvement on the browser's default behaviour.
+We revisited this issue in February 2025 and have published a [improved File upload component](#using-the-improved-file-upload-component) to improve the accessibility of the component.
+Although we’re confident the new component is an improvement on the browser’s default behaviour.

 Read a blog post about [design tips for helping users upload things](https://designnotes.blog.gov.uk/2017/02/14/some-design-tips-for-uploading-things/).